2DegreesInvesting/tiltWebTool/tests/testthat/_snaps/welcome.md

 # snapshot

     Code
-      welcome_text()
+      welcome_text("card1")
     Output
       $p1
-      <h3>Welcome to tilt's Online Portal Our mission is to empower Small and Medium Enterprises (SMEs) across the EU and beyond with the funding and expertise needed to thrive in a net-zero future by 2050.</h3>
+      <h3>Welcome to tilt's Online Portal</h3>
+      <p>Our mission is to empower Small and Medium Enterprises (SMEs) across the EU and beyond with the funding and expertise needed to thrive in a net-zero future by 2050.</p>

       $p2